A simple protocol to automate the executing, scaling, and reconfiguration of Cloud-Native Apps: Introduction

 A rough description of the protocol is provided in the next two Sections \ref{Microservices} and \ref{Abstract multi graph of CNApp}.
 Then, the generic functionality of the protocol is presented in Section \ref{SSMMP}.
-The Section \ref{spec-SSMMP} provides the formal specification of protocol messages and the corresponding actions to be performed.
+Our paper \cite{SSMMP} arXiv: 4889471 provides the complete formal specification of protocol messages and the corresponding actions to be performed.
 The final Section \ref{Summary} is a short summary.